MM120-i/Student_Gradebook/README.md

-This Gradebook project is ideal for high school students in Grade 12 in Canada who want to track their academic progress and receive feedback on their performance in various subjects.
-It is a valuable tool for self-assessment and improvement in their final year of high school.
+Note: Ensure that the necessary dependencies and system requirements are met before running the provided source code.
+This project simplifies the process of tracking grade 12 student records, making it a valuable tool for guidance counselors and teachers in Canadian high schools.